-Everything you always wanted to know about Ons Jabeur (but never had time to find out) – Tunisia, World No 2, grass, updated after 2022 US Open
+Tunisia, Wimbledon, world No 2: Everything you always wanted to know about Ons Jabeur (but never had time to find out) – updated after knee surgery in February 2023

 Ons Jabeur has been blazing a trail for Arab tennis for many years, has reached a career-high ranking of world No 2, and was the runner-up at Wimbledon and the US Open in 2022.
-Here are the answers to 15 questions you may have about the Tunisian
+Here’s everything you need to know about her

 Who is Ons Jabeur ?